-How can I get in shape and when can I start?
+How can I get started?

 It is sensible to start with lighter tasks eg dead heading flowers and light pruning rather than anything that involves bending, digging, pushing and heavy lifting.
-You may need to build up your flexibility stamina, strength and balance to be able to carry out some gardening tasks but as your fitness improves you will be able to progress to more challenging activities.
+You may need to build up your flexibility, stamina, strength and balance to be able to carry out some heavier gardening tasks but as your fitness improves you will be able to progress to more challenging activities.

 As with any activity, start low and go slow, build up gradually and pace yourself.
 Don't try to do too much at first, progress slowly over a few weeks.